 An Operations Research Analyst is in charge of collecting data, analyzing the information, and making decisions based on their evaluation.
 This is achieved through advanced mathematical modeling, but it affects everything from product prices to scheduled production.

 This field is expected to grow about 27% between 2016 and 2026, with over 145,000 positions by 2026.
 It does not require work experience, but the undergraduate programs needed for this position can be hard to find as not many schools offer them.
 It generally asks for a Bachelor’s degree in Operations Research or Management Science.
 The median salary is $79,200.

 Actuaries also analyze statistical data but tend to stay on the insurance side of things.
 They look at data concerning retirement, accidents, disability, and other areas, and forecast risk based on their analysis.
 They can also be known as Consulting Actuaries or Health Actuaries.
 Statistics, Mathematics, and Actuarial Science are some of the degrees they look for.

 However, it’s important to note, while this field is experiencing a lot of growth and is one of the fastest-growing jobs, it does have fewer positions available than the previous fields listed.
 In 2016, there were 23,600 positions.
 It’s projected to have 28,900 by 2026, which is a 23% growth rate.
 The median salary is just over $100,000.

 These are only four positions in the United States that are growing faster than other industries.
 If you’re concerned about finding a position after college, a great place to start is by doing research into projected openings and market health.
-If you’d like to see more of the jobs that are projected to grow and see the education they require, you can see that here.
+If you’d like to see more of the jobs that are projected to grow and see the education they require, check the fastest-growing careers now.